hagsteel/swampdragon-auth/README.md

 ## Contributing

-Contributions are more than welcome.
-Just make sure your pull request works with both python 2.7 and 3.4
+Contributions are more than welcome, just make sure your pull request works with both python 2.7 and 3.4